 Visit Shape Tasman where consultation relating to this plan change will be based.(external link)

-This plan change aims to implement the National Policy Statement for Freshwater Management 2020 (NPS-FM)(external link) in the Tasman region.
-Despite recent government signals on freshwater policy reform, Tasman is continuing its freshwater policy review especially as freshwater is a key issue for Tasman, iwi and our communities.
+Tasman is continuing its freshwater policy review especially as freshwater is a key issue for Tasman, iwi and our communities.
+Advancing the Land and Freshwater Plan Change (LFPC) aligns with the Council’s commitment to support priority freshwater issues and environmental protection efforts, particularly for the Water Conservation Order (WCO) in place for Te Waikoropupū Springs and the Wharepapa Arthur Marble Aquifer.
 The RMA has an obligation to review plans every 10 years and the Tasman Resource Management Plan, including freshwater is up for review.
-The current work is a required input into the plan review process as well as implementing the NPS-FM and we will carry on.
+The current work is a required input into the plan review process and we will carry on.
 If this changes we will let you know.

 The land and freshwater plan change covers all activities related to freshwater management, and may affect water take permits and discharge permits, as well as urban and rural land uses and land management practices where these affect the flow or quality of water or the health of waterbodies and freshwater ecosystems.